 - Protein drinks

 How do they work?

 Weight loss shakes and supplements are low-calorie energy composition foods, with studies showing that they work by increasing compliance levels to a low-calorie diet.

 They do this by:

-The NHS covered a report into four diet plans which looked at 293 adults (73% of these being female) aged 18-65 years.
+The NHS covered a report on four diet plans which looked at 293 adults (73% of these being females) aged 18-65 years.
 These four were:

 Of these four, those partaking in the Slim Fast Plan diet were given meal replacement shakes.